sonic-net/SONiC/doc/mgmt/SONiC_OC_Vlan_PortChannel_HLD.md

 - Configure min-links, MTU, admin-status, IP address and LACP fallback on PortChannel
 - Show PortChannel details

+### Loopback
+- Loopback creation and deletion
+- IPv4 / IPv6 address configuration
+- IPv4 / IPv6 address removal

 ### Clear counters
 - Support for clearing interface counters displayed by the "show interface" commands.
 User will be able to clear counters for all interfaces or given interface type or given interface name.
 - Support for clearing interface counters values via CLI/REST/gNMI.

 ### 1.1.1 Functional Requirements